lguibr/openAragog/README.md

 ![PrintScreen of UI](https://raw.githubusercontent.com/lguibr/Scrappedu/src/Screenshot%20from%202018-07-23%2002-35-13.png)

-This proeject is a gift for my biggest hero ever, my father.
+This project is a gift for my biggest hero ever, my father.
 I love you.